cjosiris1/Projects/README.md

 # Projects
-These are several projects which I have worked on during my coding journey.
+These are several projects which I have worked through during my coding journey.

 Android Projects - Use of Kotlin and practice with mobile UI app design within Android Studio.